trdunsworth/DECCreport3/report_wk37.docx.md

 :::

-From this chart, we can see that the busiest hour of the day was 1500 hours, with 84 calls for service.
-0400 and 0600 were the slowest hours of the day with 27 calls each.
-The overall pattern appears similar to what we expect with a jump corresponding to the late part of the morning rush hour and falling off later in the evening.
-Next, we can examine the number of calls by priority level in the chart below.
+This week, the busiest hour of the day was 0900 hours, with 83 calls for service.
+0400 was the slowest hour of the day with 16 calls.
+Additionally, the pattern shows consistent traffic from late rush hour through the day into the early evening before seeing the volumes start to decline.
+This appears to confirm assumptions about the busiest parts of the day.

 ::: {.cell}